 Venture through California’s Central Valley, known as the nation’s breadbasket thanks to an imported supply of surface water and local groundwater.
 Covering about 20,000 square miles through the heart of the state, the valley provides 25 percent of the nation’s food, including 40 percent of all fruits, nuts and vegetables consumed throughout the country.

 Need a special one or two-day tour for your group?
 Then call the Foundation staff!
 We can design and conduct a customized tour for your group.
-Past special tours have been organized for the Great Valley Center, the USC Knight Ridder School of Journalism and international visiting water experts.
+Past special tours have been organized for Costco officials, the Almond Board of California, the USC Knight Ridder School of Journalism and international visiting water experts.
 Contact Programs Manager Nick Gray, 916-444-6240 or via email, for more details.